The Warlord (wrestler): Various promotions (1992–1995)

 After leaving the WWF for the independent circuit, Szopinski traveled to the Catch Wrestling Association and lost to CWA World Heavyweight Champion Rambo in the CWA Catch Cup 1992 on August 22, 1992, in Germany.
 He wrestled two additional times in the fall, losing to Rambo in a rematch and then falling to new champion Buffalo Peterson.

 In April 1993 Szopinski traveled to another German promotion, World Wrestling Superstars and had considerable success as he dominated Butch Reed in multiple encounters.
 Throughout the year he appeared in multiple other promotions, including Herb Abrams' Universal Wrestling Federation, the World Wrestling Council, Extreme Championship Wrestling, and WAR.
 In 1994 Szopinski narrowed his focused to the Independent Wrestling Federation and WAR, participating in lengthy tours with both companies.
 On August 26, 1994, he teamed with Bob Backlund and Scott Putski to defeat Gedo, Hiromichi Fuyuki, and Jado and win the WAR Six-Man Tag Team Championship in an event held in Yokohama, Japan.
 They lost the titles days later in a rematch on September 1.

 On September 23, 1994, the Powers of Pain reunited for the first time in over two years to compete for the vacant UWF Tag-Team Championship at UWF Blackjack Brawl.
 They were defeated by the Killer Bees.
-Szopinski and Vailahi continued their renewed partnership in 1995, traveling to the NWC where they faced the team Aerial Assault (Bob Bradley and a young Rob Van Dam).
+Szopinski and Vailahi continued their renewed partnership in 1995, traveling to the NWC where they faced the team Aerial Assault (Bobby Bradley and a young Rob Van Dam).